MCDReforged/MCDReforged/docs/source/permission.rst

    guest:
    - Noob

 Permission file supports hot-reload.
 You can use ``!!MCDR reload permission`` to reload the permission file in-game.
-Check the related `command section <command.html#hot-reloads>`__ for more detail
+Check the `here <command.html#hot-reloads>`__ for more detail about hot reloads